calpa/gatsby-starter-calpa-blog/README.md

 ![HomePage](https://i.imgur.com/6Xd4yVQ.png)

-Starter of Calpa's Blog.
+Build a blog system like [Calpa's Blog](https://calpa.me) in ease.

-If you like [my blog](https://calpa.me), please don't hesitate to star it.
-Many thanks.
+If you like this project, please don't hesitate to star it.
+Thank you.

 ## Feature